By using this site, you agree to the Privacy Policy and Terms of Use.

 • 1 cup water, divided

-• ¼ teaspoon cream of tartar or ¼ teaspoon lemon juice
+• ¼ teaspoon cream of tartar (potassium bitartrate) or ¼ teaspoon lemon juice

-• ½ teaspoon baking soda, dissolved in 1 teaspoon water (added at the end)
+• ½ teaspoon baking soda, dissolved in 1 teaspoon water (added at the end to neutralize acid)

 Instructions

-1. Combine 1 cup water, granulated sugar, and cream of tartar in a heavy-bottomed saucepan.
-Stir gently to blend without splashing.
+Combine 1 cup water, granulated sugar, and the cream of tartar or lemon juice in a heavy-bottomed saucepan.
+Stir gently to blend without splashing; this minimizes sugar loss and ensures even heating.

-4. Once the desired temperature is achieved, pour in the baking soda solution carefully.
-The mixture will foam-stir gently to neutralize acidity and stop cooking.
+1. Once the desired temperature is reached, remove from heat and carefully pour in the baking soda solution.
+The syrup will foam briefly; stir gently to neutralize the acid and halt inversion.

 Chef’s Notes & Tips for Success

-• Invert sugar is highly hygroscopic; store it in a sealed glass container at room temperature to maintain optimal texture.
+Invert sugar is highly hygroscopic, so store it in a sealed container to maintain texture.
+When substituting into recipes, reduce other liquids slightly to account for the syrup’s dissolved water.

 Serving Suggestions